-Critical infrastructure includes facilities which are important to Germany because a loss of their operation may lead to significant supply shortages or endanger national security.
-The NIS Directive lays out security and cyber incident notification requirements for:
+Critical infrastructure means operators of essential services and digital service providers within the meaning of the NIS Directive.
+This includes facilities that are important to Germany because a loss of their operation may lead to significant supply shortages or endanger national security.
+The NIS Directive and BSIG, lay out security and cyber incident notification requirements for:

 - Digital service providers that offer certain information society services, including:

 - online marketplaces;

 - online search engines; and

 - cloud computing services.

-- (Article 4(6), NIS Directive; Section 2(11), BSIG.)
+(Article 4(5) and (6), NIS Directive; Section 2(11) and (12) BSIG.)

-- Essential services operators across various critical infrastructure sectors, including:
+- Operators of essential services across various critical infrastructure sectors, including: - Energy. - Transportation. - Banking and financial market infrastructures.

-- Energy.

-- Transportation.

-- Banking and financial market infrastructures.

 - Health care.

 - Water.

 - Digital infrastructure.

-- (Article 4(4), NIS Directive; Section 2(10), BSIG.)
+(Article 4(4), NIS Directive; Section 2(10), BSIG.)

+The IT Security Act and IT Security Act 2.0 updated the BSIG to:

+- Expand operators of essential services' sectors to include: - information technology and telecommunications, including digital infrastructure; - insurance, in addition to banking and financial services; - municipal waste disposal; and - nutrition.

+(Section 2(10), BSIG.)

+- Add obligations for certain companies that are not necessarily operators of essential services but are important to the public interest due to: - their role in the critical infrastructure supply chain as manufacturers of certain critical components; - other economic impact factors; or - hazardous material handling.

+(Section 2(14), BSIG.)

-Under the NIS Directive, operators of essential services and digital service providers must take technical and organizational security measures that:
+Under the NIS Directive and BSIG, covered companies must take technical and organizational security measures that: